WILDFLOWER HOME PAGE SEARCH BY PLANT NAME TREES CONTACT US

 Box-Death Hollow Wilderness, October 24, 2007.

-Jig-saw bark in the top photograph surrounds deep fissures in a mature Ponderosa.
+Ponderosa bark is art work of color and jig-saw patterns.
+Ponderosas often have deep fissures, especially on three-to-six foot diameter mature trees.
 If we stare into one of these deep fissures we see layer upon layer of bark giving the trees great fire protection -- and great beauty.
+Bear claw marks, shown in the top photograph at left, penetrate only a few layers of the bark.

 Pinaceae (Pine Family)